Community relations

 We will continue to use Robot Village as a contact point that ties Yaskawa with the community by continuing to vigorously take part in local events, offer inspection tours to customers from both Japan and abroad, and as an avenue for communication between industry, government, and academia for our group to co-exist with the community.

-The Space LABO, which opened on April 28, 2022, features a section devoted to Yaskawa exhibits.
+The Space LABO, a science museum in Kitakyushu, features a section devoted to Yaskawa exhibits.
 Here, three Yaskawa robots work together to assemble Kokura Castle, Wakatoohashi Bridge, JR Mojiko Station, and other famous sites in the city, as well as YASKAWA Innovation Center, using building blocks to create a town.

 The former residence of Keiichiro Yasukawa, the promotor of Yaskawa, opened to the public on April 1, 2022.
 Since 2016, Yaskawa has worked with the city government on a project to utilize the former Yasukawa residence, which was designated a tangible cultural property of the city in 2018 and is now being used as a tourist attraction for visitors from outside the city.